 Delegates are elected for two-year terms and can serve five consecutive terms.

 Every year ABP calls for delegate nominations, with a deadline to apply.
 Candidates, along with the person nominating them will need to fill out the current year’s form and sign a declaration.
-Both the nominee and the individual making the nomination must:
+The nominee must be 18 years or older, have paid check-off in the last two years, and be an eligible producer or representative of an eligible producer.
+The nominator must belong to the zone for which the nominee is being nominated to hold office as a delegate.

 Producers running in zones with elections are expected to provide a short speech ahead of the vote.
 ABP asks that candidates record a short video for those producers voting online, and have candidates speak at Producer Meetings where voting occurs.

-Each eligible producer must choose only one method to cast their vote.
+There are typically two ways to vote – in-person and online.
+Each eligible voter must choose only one method to cast their vote.

 Producers are eligible to vote in one zone – either their zone of residence, or the zone in which they operate a business.